cortex-js/cortex-js.github.io/kb-compute-engine.md

 (See [Naming Constraints for Elements and Arguments](#naming-constraints-for-elements-and-arguments) for rules on element names.)

+The elements of a tuple can be accessed with a one-based index or by name.

 For two tuples to be compatible, each element must have the same type and the names must match.

 ```js